2 years ago, the Taliban banned girls from school. It’s a worsening crisis for all Afghans

 Public opinion is much more relevant and influential today than it was during Taliban rule in the 90s, said Abbas.
 “Internal pressure from ordinary Afghans is going to ultimately push Kandahar in the corner and make a difference.”

 But it could take years for the ban’s consequences to hit Afghan men and trigger a groundswell of unrest.
-Right now, it only affects girls and it’s mostly women, who have protested the slew of restrictions.
+Right now, it only affects girls and it’s mostly women who have protested the slew of restrictions.

 Agha said Afghans will support the ban if the end goal is to enforce hijab, the Islamic headscarf, and finish gender mixing.
 But they won’t if it’s simply to end girls’ education outright.